Terriao/OpenPCQA/README.md

 <details>
 <summary><b>Q1.
 Why do the three frameworks give slightly different numbers for the same algorithm?</b></summary>

 Several reasons combine: low-level operators (sparse convolution, padding, pooling) are not bit-identical across frameworks; floating-point accumulation order differs; default weight-initialization and BatchNorm semantics vary; and graph-mode auto-tuning makes different choices.
 We document these in detail in the accompanying paper.
-We use fixed seeds and a strict consistency protocol to keep the differences as small as possible.
+We use fixed environment and a strict consistency protocol to keep the differences as small as possible.

 </details>